-During an attack, children feel great anxiety, which causes physical symptoms.
+During a panic attack, children feel great anxiety, which causes physical symptoms.
 The heart beats rapidly.
 Children may sweat profusely and feel short of breath.
 They may have chest pain or feel dizzy, nauseated, or numb.
 Children may feel like they are dying or going crazy.
 Things may seem unreal to them.
 Symptoms may be more dramatic (involving screaming, weeping, or hyperventilating) than they are in adults.

-Children worry about having other attacks.
+Children may worry about having other attacks.
 Panic attacks and the associated worries interfere with relationships and schoolwork.

 Panic disorder often worsens and lessens for no apparent reason.
 Symptoms may disappear on their own, then recur years later.
-Occasionally, adolescents with panic disorder improve.
+But with treatment, most children with panic disorder improve.

-Usually, a combination of drugs and behavioral therapy is effective.
+Usually, a combination of drugs and behavioral therapy is effective for panic disorder.
 In some children, drugs are frequently needed to control the panic attacks before behavioral therapy can begin.

 Benzodiazepines are the most effective drugs, but a type of antidepressant called selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
 Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRIs) are often preferred because benzodiazepines cause drowsiness (sedation), may interfere with learning and memory, and may result in dependence.